Skip to main content

 What makes forced proximity romance in space different from other settings?

-The joint investigation requires Thane and Kira in the same rooms, reviewing the same intelligence, sharing the same midnight watches.
+The Starfall Accord pushes that further.
+The joint investigation keeps Thane and Kira in the same rooms, the same intelligence, the same midnight watches, and neither can request reassignment without abandoning the mission that justifies their presence aboard.

 Is this book similar to Polaris Rising or Ice Planet Barbarians?

-The intimacy is devastating precisely because it is earned through every shared meal and late night briefing that neither of them can avoid.
+It is closed door.
+The tension builds across fourteen chapters before the first kiss, and the intimacy is earned through every shared meal and late night briefing neither of them can avoid.

 How does the forced proximity actually work in the story?